Hop on Summer’s Hottest Trend: 7 Projects to Try with Raffia

 Try making a floor poof with jute or raffia!
 The neutral colors of these leaf-based fibers are super trendy in home décor and could even work well outside!
 I made the Moroccan Pouffe from Supersize Crochet with jute cord for the Supersize Crochet blog hop, and there are lots of other fun poof patterns out there: try the finger crocheted poof from Crochetscene 2017 (Lofty Poof by Anne Weil) or the Large Crochet Pouf by Annemarie Bentham from Crochet to Calm.
 You can’t go wrong with a giant crochet poof!

 Crocheting with these fibers can be a bit tricky.
 They are difficult to manipulate, so you may find your arm or neck hurting after a marathon crochet session.
 Remember to take frequent breaks to get up, move around, and stretch.
 (We should do this all the time when we crochet, but especially when we crochet with new fibers, which can cause us to hold more tension in our body.)
-These fibers also tend to be a bit rough to the touch, so they don’t slide across your fingers with the same ease as yarn (the raffia from the Martha’s Vineyard Tote Kit was kindest to my fingers).
+These fibers also tend to be a bit rough to the touch, so they don’t slide across your fingers with the same ease as yarn.
 If you find your fingers hurting, try wrapping a few bandages around where the yarn slides over your finger.
 This specific placement can vary depending on how you hold your hook, but this technique really saved my fingers when I tried crocheting the tougher jute fibers.

 Which project will you try first?
 Let me know in the comments!